2 Chronicles 18

 2 Chronicles 18:1-2Jehoshaphat's Affinity with Ahab

-1Now Jehoshaphat had riches and honour in abundance: and he joined affinity with Ahab.
+1Now Jehoshaphat had riches and honour in abundance, and joined affinity with Ahab.
 2And after certain years he went down to Ahab to Samaria.
 And Ahab killed sheep and oxen for him in abundance, and for the people that he had with him, and persuaded him to go up with him to Ramothgilead.

 Jehoshaphat, blessed with riches and honour, has made an affinity with Ahab - a bond of marriage that joins the house of Judah to the house of Israel.
 Now he visits Ahab in Samaria, the capital of the northern kingdom.
 Ahab receives him with great ceremony, slaughtering sheep and oxen in abundance.
 The hospitality is warm.
 The alliance seems secure.
-Yet this affinity will test Jehoshaphat's faith in ways he may not have anticipated2.
+Yet this affinity will test Jehoshaphat's faith in ways he may not have anticipated.

 The chapter opens by noting Jehoshaphat's "riches and honour in abundance."
 This is not accidental framing.
 Wealth and power can seduce us into alliances we would otherwise reject.
 Jehoshaphat has been abundantly blessed - and his abundance has made him careless of the company he keeps.